BBN-Q/libaps2/doc/installation.rst

 The BBN APS2 has advanced sequencing capabilities.
 Fully taking advantage of these capabilities may require use of higher-level languages which can be 'compiled down' into sequence instructions.
-BBN has produced one such language, called Quantum Gate Language (QGL), as part of the PyQLab suite (http://github.com/BBN-Q/QGL).
+BBN has produced one such language, called Quantum Gate Language (QGL, http://github.com/BBN-Q/QGL), as well as a parameter management GUI in the PyQLab suite (http://github.com/BBN-Q/PyQLab).
 We encourage end-users to explore using QGL for creating pulse sequences.
 You may also find the sequence file export code to be a useful template when developing your own libraries.
 A detailed instruction format specification can be found in the :ref:`instruction-spec` section.

 Networking Setup
 ----------------